-In order to achieve the competencies required for the Higher Specialist Curriculum within two years, training programmes will need to be carefully designed, and some flexibility may be required, with secondment to other specialties, or specialist centres, if appropriate.
+In order to achieve the competencies required for the Higher Specialist Curriculum, training programmes will need to be carefully designed, and some flexibility may be required, with secondment to other specialties, or specialist centres, if appropriate.
 The precise structure of the programme will depend on local circumstances.
+For example because specialist medical virology services often provide diagnostic services for a range of bacteria, fungi and parasites, medical virologists, depending upon their career plans, may wish to become familiar with such organisms.